zship/amd-cli/doc/amd-whatrequires.1.md

   configuration's `paths` property.
 This is the usual way to express module names (e.g. "mout/lang/clone" as opposed to "../lang/clone").
 See amd-normalize(1) for a more general solution.

+* -R, --recursive, --no-recursive:
+  Trace the full dependency graph of each <module> given in <pool>, including every unique module as part of the pool.

 * --resolve, --no-resolve:
   Convert each dependency name to an absolute file path.
 See amd-resolve(1) for